 With a maximum annual average production capacity of 560 AFY, the SMURRF has been operating well below capacity over the last five years due to limited and inconsistent urban and stormwater runoff supplies (see Table 6-7 for comparison).
 As the community has become more conscious about water use over the years and the City has stepped up its water waste enforcement, the amount of dry-weather urban runoff from activities such as over irrigation that supplies the SMURRF has also decreased.
 To help address this issue, the City has begun upgrades at the facility, including the addition of a reverse osmosis skid, as part of the SWIP described below.
 The reverse osmosis addition at SMURRF would provide treatment for the brackish groundwater beneath the CBI tank, thereby providing a consistent source of supplemental supply when dry weather runoff or stormwater is not available.
-Initially, treated water from the upgraded SMURRF would produce treated water to meet diluent water requirements outlined under Title 22 for a Groundwater Replenishment Reuse Project (GRRP) and would be injected to augment local groundwater supplies.
+Initially, treated water from the upgraded SMURRF would continue to be distributed for non-potable uses.
+Ultimately, the SMURRF would produce treated water to meet diluent water requirements outlined under Title 22 for a Groundwater Replenishment Reuse Project (GRRP) and would be injected to augment local groundwater supplies.